-Regarding the maintenance and repair of the real estate occupied, the tenant is obliged to keep the leased area in good condition and make any ordinary repair.
-Structural works should be borne by the landlord.
+Regarding the maintenance and repair of an occupied real estate, a tenant is entitled to keep a leased area in good condition and make any ordinary repairs.
+Structural work costs should be borne by the landlord.

-Concerning the frequency of rent payments, except as otherwise agreed between the parties, rent is usually paid monthly and is due on the first working day of the preceding month.
+Concerning the frequency of rent payments, except otherwise agreed between the parties, rent is usually paid monthly and is due on the first working day of the preceding month.